zo0r/zo0r/README.md

 Hello there folks 👋!

+_I lead a cracked 10x boutique agency [zydeer.com](https://zydeer.com), we ship as fast you're reading this.
+Got a product in mind?
+We make it happen._

 🌱 Started as a **Freelancer** 😱 (~2008-2011), worked for **Corporates** 🏢 (~2011-2015), then switched to **Startups** (~2015-present) 💡.
 Do I need to say that I'm a gamer?
 Yes, I do 3D stuff as well!

 Family 👪 🐶 carer.